Kabul: 20th century

-Occupations wars and Taliban Regime (1996–2001)
+Occupations, wars and Taliban rule (1996–2001)

 On 28 April 1978, President Daoud and most of his family were assassinated in Kabul's Presidential Palace in what is called the Saur Revolution.
 Pro-Soviet PDPA under Nur Muhammad Taraki seized power and slowly began to institute reforms.
 Private businesses were nationalised in the Soviet manner.
 Education was modified into the Soviet model, with lessons focusing on teaching Russian, Marxism–Leninism and learning of other countries belonging to the Soviet bloc.

 Amid growing internal chaos and heightened cold war tensions, the U.S. Ambassador to Afghanistan, Adolph Dubs, was kidnapped on his way to work at the U.S. Embassy in Kabul on 14 February 1979 and killed during a rescue attempt at the Serena Hotel.
 There were conflicting reports of who abducted Dubs and what demands were made for his release.
 Several senior Soviet officials were in the lobby of the hotel during a standoff with the kidnappers, who were holding Dubs in room 117.
 Afghan police, acting on the advice of Soviet advisors and over the objections of U.S. officials, launched a rescue attempt, during which Dubs was shot in the head from a distance of six inches and killed.
 Many questions about the killing remain unanswered.

 On 24 December 1979, the Soviet Union invaded Afghanistan and Kabul was heavily occupied by Soviet Armed Forces.
 In Pakistan, Director-General of the ISI Akhtar Abdur Rahman advocated for the idea of covert operation in Afghanistan by arming Islamic extremists who formed the mujahideen.
 General Rahman was heard loudly saying: "Kabul must burn!
 Kabul must burn!", and mastered the idea of proxy war in Afghanistan.
 Pakistani President Zia-ul-Haq authorised this operation under General Rahman, which was later merged with Operation Cyclone, a programme funded by the United States and carried out by the Central Intelligence Agency.